Frequently Asked Questions

 The UK Covid-19 Inquiry will look at the handling of the pandemic in England, Wales, Scotland and Northern Ireland, and this includes reserved and devolved matters.

-A separate Inquiry is taking place in Scotland, which will evaluate areas where policy devolved to the Scottish Government, as set out in its Terms of Reference.
+A separate Inquiry is taking place in Scotland, which will evaluate areas where policy is devolved to the Scottish Government, as set out in its own Terms of Reference.
 The UK Inquiry will work with the Scottish Inquiry to avoid duplication of evidence and findings where possible.

 What is a module?

 The Inquiry will be splitting its investigations into sections, or modules, which have different subject topics.
 This will ensure that the Inquiry’s investigations have sufficient breadth and depth.

-Further information on the Inquiry’s investigations can be found on this page about the structure of the Inquiry.
+The Inquiry has already announced a number of modules, with announcements for further modules being made available throughout the year, on our website and social media channels.
 Each module will investigate issues across the UK, including in the devolved administrations of Scotland, Wales and Northern Ireland.

 Hearings

-When will the hearings start?
+When did the hearings begin?

 What is the difference between preliminary and public hearings?